FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 other FIWARE GEs.

 -   **Integrate FogFlow with NGSI-LD Broker**: FogFlow has evolved into a robust platform that supports cloud and edge nodes.
-The main concept of having distributed edges for edge-computation has evolved with the interaction of Fogflow and other NGSI-LD brokers.
+The main concept of having distributed edges for edge-computation has evolved with the interaction of FogFlow and other NGSI-LD brokers.
 NGSI-LD technology is the new horizon of data communication and data representation.
-    Fogflow is now a NGSI_LD compliant broker.
+    FogFlow is now a NGSI_LD compliant broker.
 For detailed information, please refer this [tutorial](https://fogflow.readthedocs.io/en/latest/scorpioIntegration.html).

--   **Integrate FogFlow with Monitoring Tools**: FogFlow has a distributed architecture and therefore it generates a need to monitor the distributed components of Fogflow from a platform.
-For this cause Fogflow has integrated grafana and elastisearch, to monitor various components like memory utilisation, CPU utilisation and services current state etc..
+-   **Integrate FogFlow with Monitoring Tools**: FogFlow has a distributed architecture, and therefore it generates a need to monitor the distributed components of FogFlow from a platform.
+For this cause FogFlow has integrated grafana and elastisearch, to monitor various components like memory utilisation, CPU utilisation and services current state etc..
 To have more details over this topic, follow this [tutorial](https://fogflow.readthedocs.io/en/latest/system_monitoring.html).